-No Distributions were made in 2013 or 2014.
-However, during 2013 previously issued ART Distributions reverted to the ART in the amount of approximately \$101,000.
+Previously issued ART Distributions reverted to the ART in the amounts of approximately \$101,000 and \$27,000 in 2013 and 2016 respectively.
 These funds were returned to the ART in accordance with Plan provisions regarding unclaimed Distributions and have been recorded as a deferred holder distributions liability on the ART balance sheet.
 Such funds have reverted to the ART for the benefit of Interest Holders in the class of the forfeiting Holders and will be distributed to such Interest Holders at a time determined by the Trustees.